ACT for Congo Scholarship for Congolese Luminaries

-Fred Winga Bauma was selected for a leadership fellowship to Seattle in 2017.
-ACT for Congo’s mission is to educate about the challenges and opportunities of partnership in Central Africa, and provide support for innovative and integrated programs that cultivate community, empower women and foster health.
-Fred is the third Congolese that we’ve been able to invite to Seattle as an iLEAP Fellow.
+Fred Winga Bauma was selected for a leadership fellowship to Seattle in 2016.
+He is the third Congolese we’ve been able to invite to Seattle as an iLEAP Fellow.

-Fred Bauma's vision is nothing less than a just and equitable society in his home country, Democratic Republic of Congo.
-At 26, Fred is one of the leaders of the nonviolent youth organization La Lucha.
-He wants DRC’s people to become a "sentinel of democracy and good governance" and is inspired by Dr. Martin Luther King, Mahatma Gandhi, Nelson Mandela, "and other great minds that positively changed humanity."
+Fred is a one of the leaders of the non-violent youth movement Lucha.
+He wants DRC’s people to become a “sentinel of democracy and good governance,” and is inspired by Dr. Martin Luther King, Mahatma Gandhi, Nelson Mandela, and teachers from the Paulo Freire movement.

 Modestine Etoy was selected for a leadership fellowship in Seattle in 2012.
 We also supported her participation at the Quality Improvement Leadership Institute at University of Wisconsin-Madison in 2014.

 Modestine is Program Manager at HOLD-DRC, and directs Succeeding Together -- HOLD's program that engages single mothers, their families, and their communities.